emontoya2/tmsm/README.md

 ## Contact

-For any questions, suggestions, or further information, please reach out via the GitHub issues page.
+For any questions, suggestions, or further information, please reach out.